SarthakMishra/codemap/.github/CONTRIBUTING.md

 ## Commit Message Guidelines

 We follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
-This helps automate changelog generation and provides a clear history.
+This enables automatic version determination and changelog generation as part of our release process.

 -   **Use `codemap commit`:** The easiest way to comply is by using the built-in `codemap commit` command, which guides you through creating compliant messages.
 -   **Manual Format:** If committing manually, the format is: